-To connect DPX3 sensor packages to the PX:
+► To connect DPX3 sensor packages to the PX:

-- 1. Connect an RJ-12 to RJ-45 adapter cable to the DPX3 sensor package. - Connect the adapter's RJ-45 connector to either RJ-45 port of the DPX3 sensor package. - 2.
+- 1. Connect a standard network patch cable (CAT5e or higher) to either RJ-45 port on the DPX3 sensor package. - 2.
 If you want to cascade DPX3 sensor packages, get an additional standard network patch cable (CAT5e or higher) and then: - a.
 Plug one end of the cable into the remaining RJ-45 port on the prior DPX3. - b.
 Plug the other end into either RJ-45 port on an additional DPX3.